eschan145/eschan145/README.md

    Arcade is an easy-to-learn Python library for creating 2D video games.
 It is ideal for people learning to program, or developers that want to code a 2D game without learning a complex framework.

 I am interested in GUI and game development.
-I'm creating my own GUI toolkit for `pyglet` and `arcade` at https://github.com/eschan145/futura.
-Contributions are welcome.
+Feel free to ask me for help on a project; e.g. GUI for a game, graphics, etc. I usually don't charge anything.

 Contact me here: